Top 35 Best Tsunami Movies Of All Time

 Average

-Pompeii is an epic historical disaster film that chronicles life in the town of Pompeii before and during the eruption of Mount Vesuvius.
+"Pompeii" is a gripping historical disaster film that transports viewers to the ancient city of Pompeii in the days leading up to and during the catastrophic eruption of Mount Vesuvius.

 22